shareCH/SSR-smoothing-corrections/README.md

 # SSR-smoothing-corrections
-R Code for the article "Smoothing corrections for improving sample size recalculation rules in adaptive group sequential study designs" by Carolin Herrmann and Geraldine Rauch.
+R Code for the article "Smoothing corrections for improving sample size recalculation rules in adaptive group sequential study designs" by Carolin Herrmann and Geraldine Rauch (doi: 10.1055/s-0040-1721727).

 * **What the project does**: \
-This is the R code used for the simulations in the manuscript "Smoothing corrections for improving sample size recalculation rules in adaptive group sequential study desings" by Carolin Herrmann and Geraldine Rauch.
+This is the R code used for the simulations in the manuscript "Smoothing corrections for improving sample size recalculation rules in adaptive group sequential study desings" (doi: 10.1055/s-0040-1721727).

 * **Why the project is useful**: \
 In the above mentioned article, smoothing corrections are presented as one possible option to counteract shortcomings of sample size recalculation rules